CelerPi/CharityOasis/README.md

 ### Vision

-COC envisions creating a transparent, efficient, and fair global charity ecosystem.
+CHO envisions creating a transparent, efficient, and fair global charity ecosystem.
 Through technological means, we aim to redefine the operational model of charity, ensuring every donation is effectively utilized to help more people in need.

 ### Mission

-COC's mission is to use blockchain technology and a token economic model to enhance the transparency and efficiency of charitable projects.
+CHO's mission is to use blockchain technology and a token economic model to enhance the transparency and efficiency of charitable projects.
 We aim to incentivize more people to participate in charitable donations and promote the development of global philanthropy.

 ### Audit and Supervision

-COC will engage third-party auditors to conduct regular independent audits, ensuring that fund usage is fair and transparent.
+CHO will engage third-party auditors to conduct regular independent audits, ensuring that fund usage is fair and transparent.
 Audit reports will be publicly released and subject to public and community scrutiny.

 ### Project Selection and Management